 Ransomware is relatively new and it’s constantly evolving, with more sophisticated strains on the rise.
-Over the last year, the number of new variants increased by 46%.
-However, we are still seeing the prominence of more well-publicized ransomware.
+Over the last year, there continues to be a number of new ransomware variants.

 WannaCry, for example, made international headlines in 2017, taking down systems associated with world government organizations, public transportation, national telecommunication companies, global logistic companies, and multiple universities.
 Three years later, this purportedly North Korean ransomware still shows its face in nearly half of reported incidents in the U.S. alone.

 Eighty-five percent of managed service providers (MSPs) say the Windows OS is targeted most frequently by ransomware attacks.
 The reason?
 Windows-based computers are typically more affordable, therefore more people use them.
 There are also enough people who use them that don’t install necessary updates for their operating systems, leaving them without patches that protect against these viruses.
 This makes them an easy target for online bad actors.